tonytvo/blog-generator/content/blog/richer-wiser-happier-summary/index.md

 Rick Guerin tried to get rich faster than necessary.
 He was leveraged going into the 1973-74 crash, hit by margin calls, and forced to sell his shares in Berkshire Hathaway for less than they were worth (Buffett bought them).

 # Quotes

+"You need a maniacal focus to really be great at anything.
+Anyone who tells you that you can have everything all at once, you can’t.
+I mean, you don’t become Roger Federer by not playing tennis.
+It has to be consuming." — Lountzis

+"It’s been my experience that the richest people were those who found something good and held on to it.
+The people who seemed the least happy and the most frenzied and the least successful are those that are always chasing the next hot thing." — Gayner

+"You cannot control the outcome.
+You can only control the effort and the dedication and the giving of one hundred percent of yourself to the task at hand.
+And then whatever happens, happens." — Gayner

 "If you’re even a slightly above average investor who spends less than you earn, over a lifetime you cannot help but get very wealthy." — Buffett